-Our Student Elections came to a close on Friday 14th March with the announcement of the winners.
-Nominations for our annual Student Elections were open from December 24 until 12pm on Thursday 20th February and voting was open for all UHI students to vote for the executive team of student officers for AY 2025/2026 between 10th and 13th March.
-The results from the positions that SAMS students were eligible to vote for are:
+The nomination period for our annual Student Elections closed at 12pm on Thursday 20th February.
+Voting will open for all UHI students to vote for the executive team of student officers for AY 2025/2026 between 10th and 13th March.
+UHI North, West and Hebrides students will be able to vote for the following positions:

-- Cross-campus President Xander McDade - Cross-campus Vice President Education Holly Pearce - North, West & Hebrides Depute President (Islands) Alasdair MacLeod - North, West & Hebrides Depute President (North) Cole Garscadden - North, West & Hebrides Depute President (West) Abigail Teague
+- Cross-campus President - Cross-campus Vice President Education - North, West & Hebrides Depute President (Islands) - North, West & Hebrides Depute President (North) - North, West & Hebrides Depute President (West)